hbudroe/MasterRepo/README.md

 # MasterRepo
-Master Repository for all files/projects
+## Master Repository for all projects (Starting from scratch with good version control)